thomasghc/thomasghc.github.io/_pages/about.md

   - /about.html
 ---

-I am a librarian keen on artificial intelligence technology,photography, food and sports.
+I am a librarian keen on artificial intelligence technology, photography, food and sports.

 Main Experiences
 ======